Non-UK Resident and Domicile

 • Similarly, for anybody with a domicile of origin in the UK, this will remain (notwithstanding non-residence status) unless again there is a substantial change in favor of an overseas location that the taxpayer can regard as their homeland/where their heart lies/where they will end their days.

-For those who do remain resident in the UK, the 2007 Finance Act brought welcome relief where overseas second homes are held via companies as (subject to certain conditions) any notional benefit in kind which might arise in such circumstances has been confirmed as tax-exempt.
+For those who do remain resident in the UK, the 2007 Finance Act brought welcome relief where overseas second homes are held via companies as (subject to certain conditions) any notional benefit in kind that might arise in such circumstances has been confirmed as tax-exempt.
 The Economic and Fiscal Strategy Review which accompanied the 2007 Budget did however state that the long-running “review of the residence and domicile rules as they affect the taxation of individuals is ongoing”.
-This review led to the introduction of the special £30,000 p.a. tax charge from 6 April 2008 for non domiciled individuals claiming the remittance basis of assessment on overseas income and gains (broadly) after seven years of residence in the UK.
+This review led to the introduction of the special £30,000 p.a. tax charge from 6 April 2008 for nondomiciled individuals claiming the remittance basis of assessment on overseas income and gains (broadly) after seven years of residence in the UK.

 The papers issued with the Coalition Government’s first Budget in June 2010 stated that the taxation of non-domiciled individuals was to be the subject of further review and the March 2011 Budget announced an increase in the tax charge from 6 April 2012 for non-domiciled individuals claiming the remittance basis of assessment on overseas income and gains to £50,000 p.a. after twelve years of residence in the UK.
-Furthermore, a consultation was announced in respect of a statutory definition of residency for UK tax purposes from which proposals have been published broadly based on the principles that emerged from the Gaines Cooper case.
-These proposals are the subject of further consultation but are likely to be introduced with effect from 6 April 2013.

 Request A Callback